Jason Statham Fights A Megalodon In Latest Action Film Titled ‘The Meg’

 The Meg is directed by Jon Turteltaub, who is known for his work on movies such as National Treasure and Cool Runnings.
 The movie also features Cliff Curtis, Jessica McNamee, Li Bingbing, Ruby Rose, Rainn Wilson, and Winston Chao in supporting roles.
 The Meg is scheduled to hit theaters on August 10.

-Check out the movie’s debut trailer below:
+Check out the movie’s debut trailer below.